Perfect Day Trip to Nara

 - Kofuku-ji: Five-story pagoda, an iconic Nara symbol

-- Isuien Garden: Beautiful traditional garden with teahouse
+- Isuien Garden: A formal Japanese garden with teahouse

 Departure